mathiasertl/django-ca/docs/source/install.rst

    #     (replace parameters after init_ca with your local details)
    $ python manage.py init_ca /C=AT/ST=Vienna/L=Vienna/O=Org/CN=ca.example.com

-Please also see :doc:`ca_management` for further information on how to create certificate authorities.
+Please also see :doc:`/cli/cas` for further information on how to create certificate authorities.
 You can also run ``init_ca`` with the ``-h`` parameter for available arguments.

 .. _manage_py_shortcut: